hughperkins/jeigen/README.md

 - have installed git
 - have a jdk available, at least 1.6
 - have installed ant
-- have installed cmake, at least version 2.8.11.2
+- have installed cmake, version 3.x
-- have installed Visual Studio C++ Express 2012
+- have installed Visual Studio C++ Express 2013

 Procedure
 ---------